-Residential, transit and institutional land use types have the most area that could possibly be converted to canopy (Fig. 6).
+Cemeteries, residential, transit and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
-Many of the transit and institutional properties are publicly owned, and could therefore be the easiest to work with.
-Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
+Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
+Residential and commercial property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
+Cemeteries require extensive planning on where to plant trees, as ground is frequently disturbed in these properties.
+Trees can usually be planted along road ways or central buildings.